relari-ai/continuous-eval/docs/src/content/docs/pipeline/pipeline.md

 ---
-title: Pipeline
+title: Pipeline Overview
 sidebar:
   badge:
     text: new
     variant: tip
 ---

-## Evaluation Pipeline
+## Definition

-In order to evaluate your pipeline, you first need to define it.
+In order to evaluate your AI application pipeline, you first need to define it.
 A pipeline is a sequence of steps that transform data from one format to another.

 The basic component of a pipeline is a `Module`.
 A module is a named component with specific inputs and outputs.

+## Example

 Consider the following example: